MontiCore/monticore/docs/BestPractices-Syntax-Design.md

   parsed as `3 < -10` anymore.
 * Solutions:
-  1. We might decompose the token to `"<" "-"` which in its consequence means that we put more burden to the contextfree parser and less to the regular scanner. ("scannerless parsing")
+  1. We might decompose the token to `"<" "-"` which in its consequence means that we put more burden to the context-free parser and less to the regular scanner. ("scannerless parsing")
      * Drawback: spaces would now be allowed inbetween.
   2. Decompose the token to `{noSpace(2)}? "<" "-"`.
 This (slightly